New MacBook Air Gets Faster M2 Chip, Liquid Retina Display for $1,199

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-However, the 2022 Air did not receive all of the additional ports of the 2021 Pro models.
-There's no SD card slot, it doesn't get an HDMI output for an external display and it has just two USB-C Thunderbolt ports.
+The 2022 Air didn't receive all of the additional ports of the 2021 Pro models: There's no SD card slot, it doesn't get an HDMI output for an external display and it has just two USB-C Thunderbolt ports.
 However, the updated Air does have MagSafe charging.

-The new body features a fanless design available in four colors: silver, space gray, starlight and midnight.
+The new fanless body is available in four colors: silver, space gray, starlight and midnight.
 The laptop is just 11.3 millimeters thick and weighs only 2.7 pounds (1.2 kilograms).
 The new 13.6-inch Liquid Retina display is 25% brighter than its predecessor's screen, reaching 500 nits and support for 1 billion colors.

 Above the display is an updated 1080p camera joined by a three-mic array and a four-speaker sound system.
 This should all really improve video calls.
 Apple said it will also have support for Dolby Atmos spatial audio.
 The Magic keyboard has a full row of function keys with Touch ID as well as a large Force Touch trackpad.